NachoMerino/project-twitter/README.md

 # project-twitter-bot
-A little bot for twitter in Node.js
+A little bot for twitter in Node.js to make tweets